There are a couple of reasons why this may occur.

 - Try using a micro-USB (type B) to test for bent pins that aren't allowing for power to be received

-2. Security software is interfering with drive communication (This occurs often with McAfee anti-virus software):
+2. Security software is interfering with drive communication (This occurs often with anti-virus software, DLP software, and port control software):

 - Allow list the drive (exclude the drive in the security software console).
 For a comprehensive guide to allowing DataLocker devices in your environment, please see here.